Service

 Brushing

 When cats lick themselves, they are doing a very important job, removing shed fur, dust and dandruff from their bodies.
-When cats get older there are many reasons why they stop doing this, it could be pain from arthritis, a sore mouth, bad teeth, weight gain from a health issue, etc. No matter what the reason is, this lack of grooming can cause the hair to start to mat together.
+When cats get older there are many reasons why they stop doing this, including pain from arthritis, a sore mouth, bad teeth, weight gain from a health issue, etc. No matter what the reason is, this lack of grooming can cause the hair to start to mat together.
 Matting is not only uncomfortable, as it pulls tightly on the skin, but it can also do physical damage to the skin if left untreated.
 The best way to prevent this is to brush your cat on a regular basis with a comb or slicker brush.

 If your cat is already experiencing matting, do not try to cut them out yourself.
 Because of the tight pull from the mat, the skin can be easily cut by scissors or clippers.
 It is best to get them professionally shaved by a vet or groomer.
 If brushing is not an option for your kitty, keeping them shaved in the problem areas for matting is always a good alternative.